 Informal Resolution.
 Informal means of resolution, such as mediation, may be used in lieu of the formal investigation and determination procedure.
 The following standards apply to any informal resolution method that is utilized:

 - The informal process can only be used with all parties' voluntary cooperation after receiving a full disclosure of the allegations and their options for formal resolutions, and with appropriate involvement by the institution (e.g., the Title IX Coordinator).

 - The complainant will not be required to "work out" the problem directly with the respondent.

 Interim Protective Measures.
 At any time during the investigation, the Investigating Officer may determine that interim protective measures or remedies for the parties involved or witnesses are appropriate.
 These interim protective measures may include separating the parties, placing limitations on contact between the parties, suspension, or making alternative class-placement or workplace arrangements.
-Failure to comply with the terms of these interim protective measures or remedies may constitute a separate violation of the Sexual Misconduct Policy.
+Failure to comply with the terms of these interim protective measures or remedies may constitute a separate violation of the Title IX and Sexual Misconduct Policy.